carmine560/trading-assistant/README.md

 Today*](https://kabutan.jp/warning/?mode=2_9&market=1) page beforehand.
 The following option creates the `%LOCALAPPDATA%\trading-assistant\HYPERSBI2\trading_assistant.ps1` startup script that processes the above and starts Hyper SBI 2.
+This script forcibly stops and restarts Hyper SBI 2 if it is already running.

 > **Note**: This option adds virtual environment activation to the startup
 > script if the `.venv\Scripts\Activate.ps1` script exists.